There are few secular trends that are as impactful to the global economy right now as clean energy.

 QCLN Holdings | Allocation |

-QCLN trades on the Toronto Stock Exchange, is valued in Canadian dollars and is fully eligible for all types of investment accounts.
+QCLN trades on the Toronto Stock Exchange and is valued in Canadian dollars.
+It is fully eligible for all types of investment accounts.

-Key Facts as of January 2022 for QCLN are:
+Key Facts as of September 2023 for QCLN.TO are:

 - Distribution frequency: Quarterly